-- Administrative data are based on information usually available from educational management information systems (EMIS) used by ministries of education for management and planning purposes and are typically updated on an annual basis.
+Administrative data are based on information usually available from educational management information systems (EMIS) used by ministries of education for management and planning purposes and are typically updated on an annual basis.
 EMIS should typically cover many types of educational paths and levels, including early childhood education (ECE), basic education and secondary general education, higher education, and technical and vocational education and training (TVET).
 Most international monitoring of previous global development agendas (Education for All and the Millennium Development Goals) was based on administrative data produced by countries and compiled by international organizations on school EMIS, which has since been expanded.
-Although some administrative data, such as school feeding programmes and teachers' salaries, are usually available from non-EMIS sources in education ministries, these should ideally be linked to EMIS. - Household surveys are an important source of data on access, participation, completion, literacy, and educational attainment.
+Although some administrative data, such as school feeding programmes and teachers' salaries, are usually available from non-EMIS sources in education ministries, these should ideally be linked to EMIS.

+- Household surveys are an important source of data on access, participation, completion, literacy, and educational attainment.
 Surveys differ in terms of coverage, frequency, objectives and questionnaire design.
 In contrast to administrative data, they are collected less frequently, and by a variety of organizations and countries.
 Household survey data are usually available from non-EMIS sources outside of ministries but should also ideally be linked to EMIS. - Learning assessments include national school-based assessments designed to measure specific learning outcomes at a particular age or grade considered relevant for national policymakers.
 They encompass cross-national initiatives (either regional or global) that are based on a common, agreed-upon framework and follow similar procedures to yield comparable data on learning outcomes.
 Assessment data can be collected from households.
 Skills surveys (ICT, literacy, etc.) can also provide relevant information on the adult population.
 Learning assessments can be used to provide non-cognitive information as well, such as on home language, school infrastructure, students experiencing bullying, and teachers' professional development. - Financial and expenditure data contain information on different sources of income and expenditure, including government spending on education.
 This source commonly encompasses data on the construction and maintenance of schools, teacher salaries and household spending on education, such as supplies, transport and other costs.
 Some administrative data are typically available from non-EMIS sources within ministries but should ideally be linked to EMIS (e.g., school feeding programmes and teacher salaries), depending on how a country organizes their data. - Population data are important as a source of population estimates (the number of persons by age and sex in a country).
 As of the September 2023 Release, the UIS has been implementing a hybrid population data policy, whereby population estimates from the United Nations Population Division (UNPD) are used but can be replaced -- for countries that are interested by national population data that comply with a set of pre-defined data quality standards.

-Overview of SDG indicators available
+4 Overview of SDG indicators available

-Indicator description on Indicator Is the indicator being reported for the first time?
-(Y/N) Total number of countries for which the indicator is reported Range of years for which data are available for the indicator Dimensions of disaggregation FFA No 205 1970-2023 1.a.2 No 199 1970-2023 4.1.0 No 117 1995-2023 Sex 4.1.1 No 136 1995-2023 Sex, school location (urban/rural), socio-economic status (SES), immigrant status, language of the test at home 4.1.2 No 168 1990-2024 Sex, location (urban/rural), wealth and disability 4.1.3 No 216 1970-2023 Sex 4.1.4 No 219 1970-2023 Sex, location (urban/rural), wealth and disability 4.1.5 No 206 1970-2023 Sex, location (urban/rural), wealth 4.1.6 No 240 2014-2023 Subject (reading/mathematics) 4.1.7 No 216 1970-2023 Free and compulsory education
+Indicator description Indicator for the firstthe indicator is reportedare available for the indicatortime?
+(Y/N)reportedthe indicator Dimensions of disaggregation FFA No 206 1970-2023 1.a.2 No 203 1972-2024 4.1.0 No 117 1995-2023 Sex 4.1.1 No 148 1995-2023 Sex, school location (urban/rural), socio- economic status (SES), immigrant status, language of the test at home 4.1.2 No 171 1990-2024 Sex, location (urban/rural), wealth and disability 4.1.3 No 214 1970-2024 Sex 4.1.4 No 217 1970-2024 Sex, location (urban/rural), wealth and disability 4.1.5 No 205 1998-2024 Sex, location (urban/rural), wealth 4.1.6 No 236 2014-2023 Subject (reading/mathematics) 4.1.7 No 214 1975-2023 Free and compulsory education